Master of Social Work

 The findings demonstrated that educators employed by this network of high-performing charter schools have strong confidence in their ability to recognize and respond to mental health concerns in their students, though low confidence in the adequacy of their training on such issues.
 Results also demonstrated that educators believe their schools should be responsible for providing a broad range of mental health services and supports for students.
 Despite this endorsement, the results showed a much more limited range of supports and interventions in current use.
 The results contextualize the role of mental health services in this growing and influential area of urban education and provide a basis for future research.

 Corens, Gabriel Friedl, "Educator perceptions of student mental health services in high-performing charter schools" (2017).
-Theses, Dissertations, and Projects.
-1932.
+Masters Thesis, Smith College, Northampton, MA.

 Available for download on Saturday, August 20, 2022